 As an example, to turn on the AV, defray and firewall triggers, we would execute the following command:

 KabutoSetup.exe -t no_av, defrag, app_crash

 The above example is missing other standard setup parameters such as key, name, email, phone, comp name, etc. A full setup command with the same triggers might look more like this.

 KabutoSetup.exe -k 1234567890 -n "Samwise Alt" -e "firstname.lastname@example.org" -p "123456789" -c "RepairTech" -t no_av, defrag, app_crash -i "C:\Program Files (x86)\Kabuto"

-The Kabuto Customer-Facing Installer (CFI) gives you a great way to distribute Kabuto to your customers.
-The interface is simple and user-friendly.
+The Kabuto Customer Installer gives you a great way to distribute Kabuto to your customers.
+The interface is simple, specific to an existing customer and user-friendly.